Tarqumiyah: Post-1967

-Since the Six-Day War in 1967, Tarqumiyah has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 2,412.
 Israel has expropriated land from Tarqumiyah in order to construct two Israeli settlements: Telem and Adora.

-Since 1995, Tarqumiyah has been governed by the Palestinian National Authority as part of Area B of the West Bank.
+Since 1995, Tarqumiyah has also been governed by the Palestinian National Authority as part of Area B of the West Bank.
 According to the Palestinian Central Bureau of Statistics, the town had a population of over 14,357 in 2007.